- Do I require a licence to erect scaffolding and hoarding?

 If our contractors are called out to light the site, or to make it safe, a charge will be made to the licensee.

 What documentation is required?

-- The applicant should produce evidence of Public Liability Insurance for a minimum of £5 million in respect of any one incident.
-A site inspection will be carried out before a scaffolding and hoarding licence can be issued.
+- A copy of your Public Liability Insurance for a minimum of £5 million in respect of any one incident

-- Traffic Management details must be submitted and approved prior to the issue of a licence, where there is potential for encroachment onto the highway.
+- Traffic management details, where there is potential for encroachment onto the highway

 What if I have any queries, concerns or complaints?

 If you have queries or concerns, please contact us online or by telephone.

 - Scaffolding and Hoarding on the Highway - Application Form (149.6 KB)

 Application form to erect scaffolding or hoarding on the highway